 We continue to review taking forward carbon reducing heating interventions.
-It must be noted that the cost of sourcing alternatives to gas boilers is still extremely high and the efficiency of any low carbon heating source relies on additional works to the fabric of buildings, for example increasing insulation.
+It must be noted that the cost of sourcing alternatives to gas boilers is still extremely high but we are looking to include boilers that have been designed to run partly on hydrogen as a way of the future proofing the system.
+The efficiency of any low carbon heating source relies on additional works to the fabric of buildings, for example increasing insulation.
 This is to ensure the full benefit of the lower carbon heating intervention comes to fruition.
 A desktop study completed by the Department for Business, Energy and Industrial Strategy for the Nottingham City school sector recommended that a whole school approach should be taken when addressing decarbonisation of heating systems.
 Going forward we will look to future planning of replacement heating systems that incorporates improvements to the fabric of the building to ensure maximum efficiency and benefit.